What You Need to Know About Legislator

 Types of Legislator Jobs

-In 2016, there was an estimated number of 55,500 jobs in the United States for Legislator.
+In the United States, there were 55,500 jobs for Legislator in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Legislator by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+There will be an estimated 4,400 positions for Legislator per year.

 The states with the most job growth for Legislator are Utah, Nevada, and Texas.
 Watch out if you plan on working in New Jersey, Wisconsin, or Oregon.
 These states have the worst job growth for this type of profession.